getnamingo/registrar/docs/install-fossbilling.md

 1. You will need to link to various ICANN documents in your footer, and also provide your terms and conditions and privacy policy.

 2. In your contact page, you will need to list all company details, including registration number and name of CEO.

+3. If you experience issues saving any configuration options in the admin panel, enable the Error Reporting option to help identify the problem.

 ### ICANN MoSAPI Integration